Standard Poodle Puppy Guide

 Vaccination Timeline

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Standard Poodles have particular requirements based on their large size, minimal shedding level, and genetic predispositions to hip dysplasia and bloat.
+For Standard Poodles, the inputs that matter most are a large frame, a minimal shedding coat, and breed-level risk for hip dysplasia and bloat.

 Socialization Window